paularlott/scriptling/docs/libraries/threads.md

 pool.close()  # Wait for all work to complete
 ```

-## Thread Safety
+## Thread Safety Model

-All async operations use isolated environments created via deep copy:
+**Isolation by default:**
-- Each goroutine gets its own copy of variables
+- Each goroutine gets an empty environment with only libraries
-- Changes in one goroutine don't affect others
-- Use `Shared()` or `Atomic()` for intentional sharing
+- No access to parent scope variables
+- All data must be passed explicitly as parameters

+**Sharing through primitives:**
+- `Atomic()` - Lock-free atomic integers
+- `Shared()` - Mutex-protected shared values
+- `Queue()` - Thread-safe communication channel
+- `WaitGroup()` - Synchronization primitive

+**No implicit sharing prevents:**
+- Data races from accidental shared state
+- Memory overhead from deep copying
+- Performance degradation from expensive clones

 ## Context Cancellation